SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex1/README.md

-# Exercise 1: Create an Application to consume OnlineShop Purchase Requisition event and update the status of Purchase Requisition in Buidcode
+# Exercise 1: Create an Application to consume OnlineShop Purchase Requisition event and update the status of Purchase Requisition in Buildcode

 From this exercise on, we will switch to SAP's Business Technology Platform (BTP).